 Example 5: Finding the Total Surface Area of a Hemisphere Given Its Radius

 Find the total surface area of the hemisphere.
-Round your answer to the nearest tenth.
+Round the answer to the nearest tenth.

 Here, we have a shape formed of two distinct surfaces: the curved surface of the hemisphere, and the flat circle which forms its base.
 As we can see from the diagram, these two surfaces share a common radius .